 BSN students are eligible to participate in Title IV Financial Aid Programs based on filing the Free Application for Federal Student Aid (FAFSA).
 Pennsylvania State Grant eligibility will be determined by Pennsylvania Higher Education Assistance Agency (PHEAA) from information on the FAFSA.
-Students who want to participate in the Federal Stafford Loan Program must also file the FAFSA.
-All BSN students who will be participating in any financial aid program must also file the Eastern College Supplemental Data Form each year that aid is desired.
+Students who want to participate in the Federal Stafford Loan Program must also file the FAFSA and a Federal Stafford Loan Master Promissary Note (MPN).